Orpington Boxing Club

 Orpington & District Amateur Boxing Club is an amateur boxing club (ABC) in Kent.
-Established in 1912 as the Orpington Lads Club by the St. Mary Cray Scout Troop, the club aimed to support underprivileged young men in the Orpington area.
-Orpington & District Amateur Boxing Club was one of the original 16 clubs that formed the Kent Amateur Boxing Association in 1948.
+Established in 1912 as the Orpington Lads Club by the St. Mary Cray Scout Troop, the club aims to support underprivileged young men in the Orpington area.
+Orpington & District Amateur Boxing Club is one of the original 16 clubs that formed the Kent Amateur Boxing Association in 1948.